PTAssembler Documentation

 • Image viewer magnification size ratio increment.
 Determines the amount by which the images in the image viewer windows on the Step 3 screen are magnified when the magnifier keyboard shortcuts/mouse controls ([,], alt-click, ctrl-click) are used.

-• Number of processors to use when stitching.
-On muti-core or multi-processor machines, PTAssembler can divide the Pano Tools stitching script into two or more pieces, and launch multiple simultaneous instances of the stitching program to process these divided scripts more quickly.
-Note: PTAssembler only divides the script if the output format is TIFF_m (including blended TIFF output).
+• Number of processors to use when stitching/optimizing.
+On muti-core or multi-processor machines, PTAssembler can divide the work into multiple pieces and execute these pieces simultaneously to process projects more quickly.
+The exact mechanism by which this happens depends on which stitching and optimizing engines are used.
+When PTAssembler is configured to use PTAStitcher as the stitching engine, it is possible to divide up the work into multiple pieces regardless of output file format.
+However, if Panorama Tools is used, then PTAssembler can only divide the work if the output format if "Multiple image TIFF" or "Blended, single layer TIFF".
+Similarly, when PTAStitcher is used to optimize the project, the work can be divided across processors/cores, but not when PTOptimizer is used.
 Selecting "Auto" will cause PTAssembler to query the operating system, and request a count of the number of cores available.
-PTAssembler divides the stitching script into the number of pieces as reported by the operating system and executes these simultaneously.
+PTAssembler divides the work into the number of pieces as reported by the operating system and executes these simultaneously.
 Alternatively, you can specify the number simultaneous processes manually here.

 • Clear Recently Used List.
 This removes all recently used projects from the end of the File menu.